FelipeRibeir0/portfolio/README.md

 - **React** – Library for building interactive user interfaces.
 - **Vite** – Modern and fast build tool for front-end projects.
 - **JavaScript (JSX)** – Syntax that combines JavaScript and HTML.
-- **CSS3** – Responsive and customized styling.
+- **CSS3 (CSS Modules)** – Modular, responsive, and customized styling.
-- **Vercel** – Hosting platform with integrated CI/CD.
+- **Vercel** – Hosting platform with integrated CI/CD and high performance.

 ---

 ### 🌍 Features

 - ✅ **Multilingual Interface**: Supports **Portuguese**, **English**, and **Spanish**, with dynamic language switching.
-- 🧠 **Skills Section**: Displays technologies and completed courses with icons and brief descriptions.
+- 🧠 **Skills Section**: Technologies and completed courses presented visually with icons and descriptions.
-- 💼 **Project Portfolio**: Highlights key projects with direct links to repositories.
+- 💼 **Project Portfolio**: Showcases main projects with images, descriptions, and repository links.
-- 📇 **Contact Section**: Access to GitHub, LinkedIn, and email.
+- 📇 **Contact Section**: Direct links to GitHub, LinkedIn, and email.
-- 🌓 **Dark/Light Theme**: With smooth animation on theme toggle.
+- 🌓 **Dark/Light Theme with Animation**: Theme toggle button with fluid sphere animation.
-- ⚡ **Instant Deployment**: Hosted on Vercel with fast loading and mobile support.
+- ⚡ **High performance and responsive**: Optimized for all devices with fast loading.
+- 🔄 **Continuous Deployment**: Automatically deployed via Vercel from the `main` branch.

 ---